-(ii) Cash flow and fair value interest rate risk
+- (a) Market risk (continued) - (ii) Cash flow and fair value interest rate risk

-Cash flow interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Cash flow interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in the market interest rates.
 Fair value interest rate risk is the risk that the fair value of a financial instrument will fluctuate due to changes in market interest rates.

-The Company has no direct exposure to interest rate risk as it has no significant interest-bearing financial assets or liabilities.
-The Company's interest expense is allocated from the immediate holding corporation (Note 7) which manages the interest rate risk.
-Changes in interest rate may affect the interest expense allocated to the Company which is at the discretion of the immediate holding corporation.
+The Company has no direct exposure to interest rate risk as it has no significant interestbearing financial assets or liabilities.
+The Company's interest expense is allocated from the intermediate holding corporation (Note 7) who manages the interest rate risk.
+Changes in interest rate may affect the interest expense allocated to the Company which is at the discretion of the intermediate holding corporation.